-Falling asleep is a normal and necessary part of the the normal sleep/wake cycle.
-During wake hours, the pressure to fall asleep continues to build until sleep time.
+Falling asleep is a normal and necessary part of the sleep/wake cycle.
+During waking hours, the pressure to fall asleep continues to build until sleep time.
 This pressure to fall asleep, also called ‘sleep debt‘, is decreased or ‘paid off’ while sleeping.
-When the sleep debt, or sleep pressure, is not reduced sleep deprivation occurs.1
+When the sleep debt, or sleep pressure, is not reduced, sleep deprivation occurs.

-Things that make it difficult to fall asleep:
+There are many things that can make it difficult to fall asleep, including:

 Every person has a specific amount of sleep that they need.
 For most, it is eight hours.
 Some need more, and some need less.
 If you feel sleepy during the daytime, you probably are not getting enough quantity or quality of sleep.

-With so many individuals searching for the secret of how to fall asleep, we felt it beneficial to review a few key recommendations for helping people to fall asleep more easily.
+With so many individuals searching for the secret of how to fall asleep, we felt it beneficial to review a few key sleeping tips to help you fall asleep quickly.

-Realize that falling asleep is a natural, biologic process.
+It is important to reduce anxiety before bedtime.
+Realize that falling asleep is a natural, biological process.
 You do not need a special substance or ‘trick’ to fall asleep.
 The need to sleep is ingrained in your DNA.
-Every person has a specific special amount of sleep that they require.
+Every person has a specific amount of sleep that they require.
 You cannot force yourself to sleep if you have already slept enough.
 Similarly, you cannot sleep less than what your body requires.
 Trying to sleep more than what you need can actually lead to insomnia.

 Need more help?
 Learn about these calming rituals to help you fall asleep faster